Asanwa/stock-analysis/README.md

 The graphs in the recourses folder plot the relationship between daily volume traded and yearly return for all the stocks included in the workbook.
 From this graph, we learn that the information in this sheet is not enough to determine that higher volume traded directly results in higher yearly return, this is true in 2017 for TERP stock that records the highest annual return, but a low daily volume traded and for SPWR which has the highest daily volume traded but still has a negative yearly return value.
 We find similar instances in 2018 for DQ with a relatively lower daily volume traded compared to other investments but the highest annual return rate, but ENPH stock that records the highest volume traded also records the lowest yearly returns (one of the only negative percentage return rates on the market).
-The VBA script took 0.55 seconds to run for 2017 and 0.31 to run for 2018; when refactored it took….
+The VBA refactored script took 0.55 seconds to run for 2017 and 0.31 to run for 2018.

 ##Summary
 The general benefit of refactoring any code is that it makes it easier to understand and Identify errors or even improve the code results.